fdwootton/code-quiz/README.md

 # Project Status

 This quiz is a work in progress.
-There are still a few bugs that need to be worked out.
+There are still bugs that need to be fixed.
 The high scores page does not present each new score on a new line.
 The multiple choice options are not randomly shuffled.
-The quiz will be updated and improved as I continue to develop my programming skills.
+This quiz will be updated as I continue to improve my programming skills.

 [Coding Quiz](https://fdwootton.github.io/coding-quiz/)